InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

     ...

-    // Job "SomeJob" will be executed daily
+    // Job "MyJob" will be executed daily
-    // at 10:35 by SomeJobHandler handler
+    // at 10:35 by MyJobHandler handler
-    factory.CreateJobInfo<SomeJobHandler>("SomeJob",
+    factory.CreateJobInfo<MyJobHandler>("MyJob",
         b => b.CronExpression("0 35 10 * * ?"))

 As you can see CRON expressions are simple and main principle of building expressions is quite clear.
 But it is quite easy to forget meaning of parts
 CRON expression or some rules of building expressions.
-So ``CronExpression()`` method has a few overloads which uses `DSL`_ (Domain Specific Language) concept.
+So the `CronExpression()`_ method has a few overloads which uses `DSL`_ (Domain Specific Language) concept.
 DSL is represented as `fluent interface`_.
-Next example shows recently reviewed example but with using DSL-version of ``CronExpression()`` method.
+Next example shows recently reviewed example but with using DSL-version of the `CronExpression()`_ method.

 .. code-block:: csharp